 Recently I shared with you all how to make simple trail mix, Nutrition Stripped Energy Mix.
 Today, I share with you a recipe with some sweetness and a hint of spice, Spicy Sweet Nut & Seed Mix.
 This mix reminded me of honey roasted peanuts (which are way too addicting to be good for oneself) with a hint of heat and smokey-ness.
 This one’s sure to be a crowd pleaser and perfect for taking to BBQ’s, potlucks, gatherings with friends and families, and other parties.

-I love salads all year long, but especially in the warmer months I crave salads (especially my favorite Stripped & Massaged Kale Salad, Definitive Guide to Stripped Salads and Avocado Artichoke Arugula & Spinach Salad).
+I love salads all year long, but especially in the warmer months I crave salads including seasonal fruits and veggies.
 They’re light, refreshing, easy on digestion, but also provide enough satiety to keep you feeling full until your next meal or snack.
-This recipe may be a new favorite to bring to a grill out with the family, backyard parties with friends, or simply to keep around the house for a quick snack or breakfast.
-Watermelon Grapefruit & Blackberry Salad combines the best of the bunch when it comes to refreshing and light fruits combined with a sweet and tangy Honey Mint Drizzle.
+Watermelon Grapefruit & Blackberry Salad combines the best of the bunch when it comes to refreshing and light summer fruits combined with a sweet and tangy Honey Mint Drizzle.